owsega/apiman-plugins-check-apikey-policy/README.md

 If it does, it passes the request on.
 Note that, if the api key is invalid, normal apiman validation will still occur down the line; and the request will still be blocked with the default apiman error message for invalid api keys.

+## Build
+This is a maven project. `mvn clean install` will build and install it into the default/set maven repository.
+And the plugin can then be installed from the apimanui interface.
+If your apimanui is deployed remotely, the remote system must have maven installed, and this project must then be deployed/installed into the remote system's maven repository before it can be found/used by the remote apimanui.

+Moreover, this project references the parent [apiman-plugins](https://github.com/apiman/apiman-plugins) project's [pom.xml](https://github.com/apiman/apiman-plugins/blob/master/pom.xml).
+You can either edit your [pom.xml](pom.xml) file specifying the path to the parent pom, or clone this project into your local clone of [apiman-plugins](https://github.com/apiman/apiman-plugins).
+Put it in the root folder, like the other plugins there already.

 ## Author

 Gabriel Owoeye <owoeye.g.o@gmail.com>